Bremanger Municipality: Smørhavn Handelstad

 Smørhamn Handelstad (Old Trading Post) is from the 16th century and has been an important junction point for clippers and cutters (sailing boats) between Nordfjord and Bergen.
 The trading post was important to fishermen and to local inhabitants in the area.
 Here you could buy everything from sharpening stones, pins, syrup to soap, together with beer and distilled spirits.
 In 1790, there were approximately 30 houses in Smørhamn.
 Today, there are a few boat houses and houses.
 Presently, Smørhamn Handelstad is privately owned and not open to tourists.
 You can see the trading post from the road and from the sea approximately 4 km from the centre of Kalvåg.

 Vingen

 The Rock carvings at Vingen is one of the largest rock carving sites in Northern Europe.
 Animal carvings, human figures, and many other abstract symbols are sketched on the mountains.
 The oldest dates back 4,500 years.
 In all, more than 1,500 figures are registered.
 Vingen has probably been a cultist meeting place in the region for thousands of years.

 Botnane

-If you stop at the grave mounds at Botnane you get a feeling of the Bronze Age.
-There are altogether 8 mounds dating back to early Stone Age and Bronze Age.
+There are altogether 8 grave mounds dating back to early Stone Age and Bronze Age.
 Because some of them are so large, it's easy to see them from the road.